samjjx/Spade/README.md

 ./sample/sample.gra is a graph.

-- The first line are two integers (n is the number of vertices and m is the number of the edges)
+- The first line contains two integers (n is the number of vertices and m is the number of the edges)

     n   m